mmshivesh/ca.mover.tuning/README.md

 If an error occurs in copying a file, the partial file, if present, is deleted and the operation continues on to the next file.

 ## Changelog

+- 2025.02.07.2105
+  - [Fix mover not moving files with spaces] Thanks to [DToX_](https://forums.unraid.net/topic/176951-mover-is-refusing-to-move-any-files-off-the-cache-from-a-share-with-a-space-in-the-name/#findComment-1521811) from forums. ([the_lucifer](https://github.com/mmshivesh))
 - 2024.09.05.0222
     - [Fix find not finding hidden files](https://github.com/R3yn4ld/ca.mover.tuning/pull/67) Thanks to [solidno8](https://forums.unraid.net/topic/70783-plugin-mover-tuning/?do=findComment&comment=1461454) from forums. ([R3yn4ld](https://github.com/R3yn4ld))
 - 2024.09.05.0115